Bachelor of Science in Industrial Engineering

 - Students who are in the Co-op Program (U.S. citizens and Permanent Residents) and are returning to work should automatically receive a permit but are advised to remain in close contact with their co-op advisor.

 - International students must receive work authorization from the Office of International Education prior to each work term before a course registration permit will be issued.

 - Neither co-op nor internship courses count for credit towards the industrial engineering degree; however, successful completion of the Co-op Program leads to a degree designator.

-For more details, visit the Center for Career Discovery and Development.
+For more information about all of the programs in the Center for Career Discovery and Development, visit Center for Career Discovery and Development.